ilgaiaz/sonar-mapping/README.md

 ls /dev |grep rfcomm
 ```

-Then on `mapping.py` the serial connection must be set as `/dev/rfcomm0`.
+Then on `mapping.py`, the serial connection must be set as `/dev/rfcomm0`.

 ## Run
 After the configuration, the code is ready and is possible to run the `mapping.py` file.

 # Results

-Below is possible to see the final project made and a result map.
+Below it is possible to see the complete final project and a result map.